 The principal components analysis (PCA) of the eight numerical traits generated a set of axes, of which the first four axes together explained 89% of the variance (Table S____).
 The first PC axis (39% of the variance) was associated with proportionally shorter antennae, shorter rear legs, and wider pronotum (Figure S___).
 The second axis (26% of the variance) was associated with proportionally longer eyes, higher eye protrusion, and shorter body length.
 The third axis (14% of the variance) was associated with proportionally shorter rear trochanter and wider abdomen (Figure S____).
 The fourth axis (11% of the variance) was associated with proportionally wider abdomen and longer body length.

 Key PC axes of morphological trait variation showed differences among treatments (Tables 4-5), but functional alpha-diversity was similar among forest management treatments and across years.
 Salvaged plots had a high abundance of species with lower values of PC1 relative to forest controls, while windthrow plots were intermediate, as measured by the community-weighted mean (CWM) of PC1.
 Thus species caught in salvaged plots tended to have a trait syndrome associated with longer rear trochanters, wider pronota, and shorter legs, all proportional to body length.
 Investigation of individual traits suggests that rear trochanter length is the main contributor to this pattern, with species abundant in salvaged plots having proportionally longer rear trochanters (Fig. 5D).
-Salvaged plots also had a lower CWM of PC2 than windthrow plots or forest controls.
+Salvaged plots also had a lower CWM of PC2 than windthrow or forest plots.
 Thus, salvaged plots had a high abundance of species with a trait syndrome associated with smaller body lengths and proportionally longer eyes.
-Supporting this trend, we found that mean body length was lowest for beetles caught in salvaged plots, with windthrow intermediate (Fig. 5A).
+Supporting this pattern, we found that mean body length was lowest for beetles caught in salvaged plots, with windthrow intermediate (Fig. 5A).
 The eye length as a fraction of body length was greatest for beetles caught in salvaged plots (Fig. 5C).
-Finally, salvaged plots had a lower CWM of PC3 than forest controls, indicating beetle species with more elongated eyes (i.e., lower [eye protrusion / eye length] ratio) and wider abdomens.
+Finally, salvaged plots had a lower CWM of PC3 than forest plots, indicating beetle species with more elongated eyes (i.e., lower [eye protrusion / eye length] ratio) and wider abdomens.
 Eye shape was the primary driver of this pattern, rather than abdomen width (Table 4).

 Two CWM traits showed significant patterns of change between years.
 The CWM [antenna length / rear leg length] ratio decreased from 2015 to 2022, indicating that species with long antenna relative to their rear legs were more common in 2015 than in 2022.
-This is consistent with a marginally significant trend of decreased CWM antenna length in 2022, especially in salvaged plots (Fig. 5E, Table 4).
+(Fig. 5E, Table 4).
 Finally, the CWM flight capability of ground beetles showed a significant interaction between treatment and year.
 Species capable of flight were more common in salvaged plots than windthrow or undisturbed forest in 2015, but this pattern largely disappeared by 2022 (Fig. 5B, Tables 4-5).